ivedants/Magic-Media-native-iOS-iPadOS-AR-App/README.md

 **Award**

-This project won the Best Project (Public Choice) Award under the Augmented Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.
+This project won the Best Project (Audience Choice) Award under the Augmented Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.

 ## For a quick insight of this project, check out this small video: https://youtu.be/hn3tAm9B468